-How the matter was addressed in the audit

-The following audit procedures, amongst others, were executed

-- We obtained an understanding, evaluated the design, implementation and tested the operating effectiveness of the key internal controls over financial asset transactions. - We obtained an understanding of management's processes for assessing the classification of the financial assets and the valuation techniques and processes for the Level 2 and Level 3 fair value assets in line with IFRS 13 -Fair Value Measurement. - We assessed the competence and objectivity of Management's specialists involved in determining assumptions and inputs in the valuation of level 2 and level 3 financial assets with reference to their professional capabilities. - We compared the valuation data inputs used by management to external data sources and assessed the inputs into the reported fund positions.
-We evaluated the appropriateness of the valuation approaches and methodologies used by Management's specialists against IFRS requirements and industry norms (price quotation convention) to confirm that methodologies were appropriate under the circumstances. - We assessed the appropriateness of the indirectly observable market data input into the valuation models and tested it back to source systems and client data and assessed that the valuations were performed at the correct and appropriate date on a sample basis.
-This was performed with the assistance of the EY specialist. - We assessed whether the recognition and measurement criteria used in the accounting records were consistent with the requirements of IFRS 13 - Fair value measurement and IFRS 7 - Financial instruments disclosures. - ➤ We assessed the adequacy and completeness of the disclosures regarding the financial assets in the financial statements to determine they were in accordance with IFRS 13 Fair value measurement and IFRS 7 Financial instruments disclosures.
+Annuity How the matter was addressed in the audit AnnuityValuation of Financial AssetsAs at 31 December 2022, Botswana Life Retirement Annuity Fund has investment securities measured at fair value amounting to P2,28 bn (2021: 2,24bn).Significant auditor attention was given to the Level 2 and Level 3 classification of the financial assets measured at fair value as there is subjectivity in the valuations of some of the financial assets.Level 2 and Level 3 Financial AssetsLevel 2 and Level 3 financial assets total How the matter was addressed in the audit The following audit procedures, amongst others, were executed We obtained an understanding, evaluated the design, implementation and tested the operating effectiveness of the key internal controls over financial asset transactions.
+We obtained an understanding of management's processes for assessing the classification of the financial assets and the valuation techniques and processes for the Level 2 and Level 3 fair value assets in line with IFRS 13 - Fair Value Measurement.
+We assessed the competence and objectivity of Management's specialists involved in determining Level 2 and Level 3 financial assets total P1,087 billion.
+Additional auditor attention was given to the valuation of Level 2 and Level 3 financial assets, with the assistance of the EY specialist, due to the following reasons: Understanding and review of the valuation methodology applied by management Assessment of the models and assumptions applied The disclosures associated with respect to the financial assets are the following: Significant Accounting Policies Management's specialists involved in determining assumptions and inputs in the valuation of level 2 and level 3 financial assets with reference to their professional capabilities.
+We compared the valuation data inputs used by management to external data sources and assessed the inputs into the reported fund positions.
+We evaluated the appropriateness of the valuation approaches and methodologies used by Management's specialists against IFRS requirements and industry norms (price quotation convention) to confirm that methodologies were appropriate under the circumstances.
+Note 4 - Investments at fair value Note 13 - Financial Instruments Note 14 - Risk Management We assessed the appropriateness of the indirectly observable market data input into the valuation models and tested it back to source systems and client data and assessed that the valuations were performed at the correct and appropriate date on a sample basis.
+This was performed with the assistance of the EY specialist.
+We assessed whether the recognition and measurement criteria used in the accounting records were consistent with the requirements of IAS 26 - Accounting and Reporting by Retirement Benefit Plans.
+We assessed the adequacy and completeness of the disclosures regarding the financial assets in the financial statements to determine they were in accordance with IAS 26 - Accounting and Reporting by Retirement Benefit Plans.